 Is a Prenuptial Agreement Right for You?

 A lot of aspects of planning for marriage are exciting, romantic and exhilarating.
-What may not be nearly as fun, however, is discussing a prenuptial agreement
+What may not be near as fun, however, is discussing a prenuptial agreement

 The good news is that because these agreements have become more commonplace it is much easier to broach this important subject.
 But should you enter into a prenuptial agreement?
 Do you even need one?